 Cons:

-However, Rsync and Clonezilla can backup Linux files for both desktops and servers.
-Pick the one that suits you the best!
+Rsync and Clonezilla are both capable of backing up Linux files, suitable for both desktops and servers.
+You can choose the one that best fits your needs.

 For more information, you may also want to ask: